mattdw/caponia/README.md

     ;; load it up
+    (index-text fti "document-1" "a blob of text")

+    ;; you can provide multiple [field weight] pairs. weights are just ;; used as a multiplier for occurrences, for instance to rank title ;; matches higher than body matches.
-    (index-text fti "document-1" "a blob of text") (index-text fti "document-1" [[document-title 2] [document-body 1]])
+    (index-text fti "document-1" [[document-title 2] [document-body 1]])

     ;; query it